sezanzeb/input-remapper/readme/usage.md

 ## Key Names

 Check the autocompletion of the GUI for possible values.
-You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.
+You can also obtain a complete list of possiblities using `input-remapper-control --symbol-names`.

 Key-mapper only recognizes symbol names, but not the symbols themselfes.
-So for example, key-mapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.
+So for example, input-remapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.

 Key names that start with `KEY_` are keyboard layout independent constants that might